Ola Majekodunmi tells us all about her love of Irish and its importance in her life.

 Físeán seo bunaithe ar mo ghrá don Gaeilge ? agus tábhacht na máthairtheangacha!@RTEjr @nicky_coghlan @FraLaMorgia @ronanfla83 pic.twitter.com/iFG4M2QZgG

 "Literature wise, I liked the Irish version of ‘Under the Hawthorn Tree’ (Faoin Sceach Gheal).
 My mum took me to ‘An Siopa Leabhair’ on Harcourt Street one day and I fell in love with the place.
 It was so fun to me being around all the books as Gaeilge!
 I remember my mum buying this little story book there (forgot the name!).

 "I love poetry as Gaeilge too, I am hoping to start writing some filíocht Gaeilge too soon myself.
 I loved studying ‘Subh Milis’ le Seamús Ó’Neill when I was younger, I still know some of the lines off by heart!

 "In terms of cultural aspects of the Irish language I find that a lot of young people are showing more of an interest in the language and understanding that it is more than just a school subject.
 It’s part of Irish heritage and identity.
 Especially here in Dublin, the language has grown so much – there are so many events and sources in aid of the language.
 As well as that I have noticed that all kinds of people from different backgrounds celebrate and love the language too.
 It is really exciting to see!"

-Massive thanks to Ola for sharing this and to all the families and people who have taken in Mothertongues.
+Massive thanks to Ola for sharing this with us.